What is LLM & How to Build Your Own Large Language Models?

 Generative AI is a vast term; simply put, it's an umbrella that refers to Artificial Intelligence models that have the potential to create content.
 Moreover, Generative AI can create code, text, images, videos, music, and more.
 Some popular Generative AI tools are Midjourney, DALL-E, and ChatGPT.

-Whereas Large Language Models are a type of Generative AI that are trained on text and generate textual content.
+Large language models are a type of generative AI that is trained on text and generates textual content.
 ChatGPT is an excerpt of Generative text AI.

 Related Read: Top Industries That Could Benefit from ChatGPT